configcat/docs/website/docs/integrations/zapier.md

 ---
 id: zapier
 title: Zapier
 description: ConfigCat Zapier integration.
-This is step-by-step gide on how to use the ConfigCat Zapier integration to connect manage features form thousands of Zapier apps.
+This is a step-by-step guide on how to use the ConfigCat Zapier integration to connect manage features from thousands of Zapier apps.
 ---
 ## Connect ConfigCat to hundreds of other apps with Zapier